This article updated Wednesday, May 27. Please continue to check this article or visit https://www.nps.gov/goga for updates.

 The health and safety of our members, park visitors, program participants, volunteers, interns, and staff is our top priority.
 We want to keep you updated about impacts to our parks with the current national and local public health recommendations to reduce the spread of coronavirus (COVID-19).

-As residents of six Bay Area counties continue to follow “shelter in place” orders through at least May 3, we understand that being outdoors is more important now than ever.
+As residents of six Bay Area counties continue to follow “shelter in place” orders through the end of May, we understand that being outdoors is more important now than ever.
 But please remember to stay safe while outdoors.
 Only by working together are we able to “flatten the curve.”

 How can we do that in parks?